sas-fossdev/saspes/README.md

 ### Main Page
 * View final percent for each course
-* View current semester GPA
+* View semester GPA for both S1 and S2
 * Recalculate semester GPA with custom hypothetical grades.
+* Calculate cumulative GPA

 ### Class Page
 * View final percent and cutoffs for grades